tristanjahier/chosen-order/README.md

 $('#my-list').setSelectionOrder(order);
 ```

+`setSelectionOrder()` takes an array **an array of ordered values**.

-`setSelectionOrder()` function takes an optional argument : `force`, which is a boolean.
+It also takes an optional argument : `force`, which is a boolean.
 Default value is `false`.
 Set it to `true` if you plan to pass an array of ordered values that are not necessarily all selected yet.

-For example, let's say we introduce *Cacatac* and *Ratacat-mic* and we get rid of *Zorp*:
+For example, let's introduce *Cacatac* and *Ratacat-mic* and get rid of *Zorp*:

 	var order = ['cacatac', 'plop', 'ratacat-mic', 'fianle'];
 	$('#my-list').setSelectionOrder(order, true);